cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 **Limited Use of STABLE and VOLATILE Functions**

-To prevent data from becoming out-of-sync across the segments in Greenplum Database, any function classified as `STABLE` or `VOLATILE` cannot be run at the segment database level if it contains SQL or modifies the database in any way.
+To prevent data from becoming out-of-sync across the segments in Cloudberry Database, any function classified as `STABLE` or `VOLATILE` cannot be run at the segment database level if it contains SQL or modifies the database in any way.
 See [CREATE FUNCTION](/docs/sql-statements/sql-statement-create-function.md) for more information.

 ## See Also